moves-rwth/dynasty/TUTORIAL.md

 P>= 0.16 [F s=7 & d=6]
 ```

-### Running the example
+### Running the Example

-The program can be run by specifying the project directory and necessary files in the command line or using the configuration file.
-The introduced example has multiple properties and thus we can only use evolutionary search (ea) or CEGIS (cegis), which support this.
+The tool can be run by specifying the project directory and all necessary files at the command line or through the configuration file.
+The introduced example has multiple properties and thus we can only use the evolutionary search (ea) or CEGIS (cegis) methods, which support multiple properties.

-**All options specified on command line:**
+**All options specified at the command line:**
 ```
 python3 dynasty.py  --project examples/die/  --sketch die.templ  --allowed die.allowed  --properties die.properties ea
 ```
-**All options specified in [configuration file](https://github.com/moves-rwth/dynasty/tree/master/examples/die/die.cfg):**
+**All options specified in the [configuration file](https://github.com/moves-rwth/dynasty/tree/master/examples/die/die.cfg):**
 ```
 python3 dynasty.py --config examples/die/die.cfg
 ```
-**Command line options override the specification in configuration file:**
+**Command line options override the specification given in the configuration file:**
 ```
 python3 dynasty.py --config examples/die/die.cfg cegis
 ```
-#### The result
+#### The Result
-At the end of the output can be found the analysis result
+At the end of the output of the tool, one can be find the analysis result
 ```
 Satisfiable!
 using x3: 6, x4: 3, x5: 4, x6: 5
 ```
-that contains the assignment to each hole and thus providing an instance of the program that correctly emulates fair six-sided die with fair coin (in case you get different result, there are four possible solutions of this particular example :alien:).
+that contains the assignment of a value to each hole and thus provides an instance of the program that correctly emulates a fair six-sided die with a fair coin (in case you get a different result, there are four possible solutions of this particular example :alien:).

-If we tweak a bit the probability for instance *P>= ~~0.16~~ [F s=7 & d=6]* to *P>= 0.20 [F s=7 & d=6]*, the analysis result is
+If we tweak a bit the probability, for instance, by changing *P>= ~~0.16~~ [F s=7 & d=6]* to *P>= 0.20 [F s=7 & d=6]*, the analysis result is
 ```
 Unsatisfiable!
 ```